avivdeg/trading/README.md

 # trading
-Tools to help me trade and invest
+These are tools to help me play with trading and investemet, please use it unuder your responsability